QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 endowments that are identical to those in the preceding planning problem.

-While prices do not  appear in the planning problem – only quantities – prices play an important role in a competitive equilibrium.
+While prices do not  appear in the planning problem – only  quantities do – prices play an important role in a competitive equilibrium.

 To understand how the planning economy is related to a competitive